YellowSakura/aimailsupport/README.md

 ### Owl for Exchange bug

-If you use the [Owl for Exchange](https://addons.thunderbird.net/en-us/thunderbird/addon/owl-for-exchange) add-on to manage Exchange or Office365 accounts, ⚠️ **there is a known bug** that interferes with the [messageDisplayScripts API](https://webextension-api.thunderbird.net/en/115/messageDisplayScripts.html) and will prevent AI Mail Support for Thunderbird from functioning correctly when previewing an email.
+If you use the [Owl for Exchange](https://addons.thunderbird.net/en-us/thunderbird/addon/owl-for-exchange) add-on to manage Exchange or Office365 accounts, ⚠️ **there is a known bug** that interferes with the [scripting.messageDisplay API](https://webextension-api.thunderbird.net/en/stable/scripting.messageDisplay.html) and will prevent AI Mail Support for Thunderbird from functioning correctly when previewing an email.

 ## Build